- What is Business Aviation?

 Detailed Analysis of the Aircraft Repair Station Security NPRM

-Repair Station Standard Security Program
+Repair Station Security Requirements

 The regulations also would require that the security program be in writing, and signed by the repair station operator, owner, or other authorized person.
 Each repair station would not have to submit the security program to TSA, but would have to make it available to TSA upon request or during an inspection.

-The proposed regulations would codify TSA's inspection authority and would require repair stations to permit TSA and DHS officials to enter, inspect and test property, facilities and records relevant to repair operations.
+The regulations would codify TSA's inspection authority and would require repair stations to permit TSA and DHS officials to enter, inspect and test property, facilities and records relevant to repair operations.
 The purpose of the inspection would be to assess threats to aviation security, enforce TSA security regulations, directives and requirements, evaluate all aspects of the repair station security program, verify whether the security program is being implemented and whether it is effective, as well as to identify and correct security deficiencies.

 In the event that a security inspection identified deficiencies, the TSA would notify both the repair station and the FAA and the repair station would have 90 days to correct the deficiencies.
 If the deficiencies are not corrected within 90 days, the TSA would notify the FAA that it must suspend the repair station's certificate until such time as the TSA determines that the deficiencies are resolved.
-The proposed regulations also contain a process whereby a repair station may further request review of TSA's determination regarding security deficiencies.
+The regulations also contain a process whereby a repair station may further request review of TSA's determination regarding security deficiencies.

 Immediate Risk to Security

-The proposed regulation contains a specific process whereby a repair station that poses an immediate risk to security is identified and the FAA is notified of such a determination.
+The regulation contains a specific process whereby a repair station that poses an immediate risk to security is identified and the FAA is notified of such a determination.
 The FAA must revoke the certificate of a station that TSA determines poses an immediate risk to security.
 Whether the threat is immediate would be evaluated on a case by case basis considering existing and potential circumstances as information is received and analyzed.
-The proposal provides a repair station with the opportunity to obtain the releasable materials upon which the determination was made and to seek review of such a determination.
+The regulation provides a repair station with the opportunity to obtain the releasable materials upon which the determination was made and to seek review of such a determination.

 NBAA Resources for Understanding, and Commenting on, the TSA's Aircraft Repair Station Security NPRM